-This program uses an arts-based approach to providing psychosocial support for children affected by serious trauma or chronic stress.
-It uses the arts to help children process and communicate feelings related to their experiences.
-This program also uses arts-based creative learning methods to make education more interactive and fun in math, vocabulary, literacy, history, and other subject areas.
+The program uses an arts-based approach to provide psychosocial support for children affected by serious trauma or chronic stress.
+Through arts, children can be helped to process and communicate feelings related to their experiences.
+This program also uses arts-based creative learning methods to make education more interactive and fun in math, vocabulary, literacy, history etc.

-The healing process begins when a child shares his or her memories and feelings, either verbally or through artistic expression, with a trusted and caring adult or peer.
-The result is a child who feels less isolated and more connected and safe amidst the trusted adults and peers in their lives.
-This in turn can lead to a more confident and secure child, leaving each child more likely to learn and more likely to feel hopeful for a better future.
+The healing process begins when a child shares his or her memories and feelings, either verbally or through artistic expression, with a trusted and caring adult/peer.
+The result is a child who feels less isolated and more connected to the world, which leads to a more confident and secure child, feeling hopeful for a better future.

 In the last 5 years, the HOPE program has supported more than 100 children around Northern and Eastern part of Sri Lanka.